artur-gajewski/battle-arena/README.md

 ## Setup

-1. Build battle arena on the table
+1. Build battle arena on a table
 2. Add 3D scenery like rocks, hills, trees, buildings and containers on the arena
 3. Lay each player's miniature figure on each corner of the arena
 4. Players now choose which figure the play